NVlabs/tiny-cuda-nn/README.md

 Please [open an issue](https://github.com/NVlabs/tiny-cuda-nn/issues) if you encounter a slowdown in a different situation or other problems with JIT fusion enabled.

-Even larger speed-ups are possible when applications integrate more tightly with JIT fusion.
-For example, [Instant NGP](https://github.com/nvlabs/instant-ngp) achieves a 5x speedup by fusing the entire NeRF ray marcher into a single kernel.
-See [manual JIT fusion](#manual-jit-fusion) for details on how to accomplish this.

 ### Automatic JIT fusion

 To enable JIT fusion, set the `jit_fusion` property of your model to `true`.